Suspension or Dismissal

 - A paper written in conjunction with a clinical program that: 1) is at least 7,500 words in length, not counting footnotes, or a combination of shorter papers that, in the aggregate, satisfies the 7,500-word length requirement; and 2) in the judgment of the clinical professor, involves substantial legal analysis and research, multiple drafts, and review by the clinical professor.

 7. Professional Skills Requirement.
 Every student must take one course before graduation that satisfies the American Bar Association’s professional skills requirement.
 A list of qualifying courses will be published with the registration materials each spring.

 9. Failure to satisfy degree requirements.
 Any student who, at the end of the third year, has failed to satisfy the requirements for the JD degree must petition the Academic Standards Committee with a specific proposal for completing outstanding requirements.
 The Committee will report the matter to the Faculty with a recommendation.
-Upon receipt of the Committee’s report and recommendation, the Faculty may direct either that the students be dropped from the School or, where appropriate, that the student complete specified work to satisfy degree requirements.
+Upon receipt of the Committee’s report and recommendation, the Faculty may direct either that the student be dropped from the School or, where appropriate, that the student complete specified work to satisfy degree requirements.